linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 9. Try not to sacrifice personal freedom for the illusion of security.
 The sacrifices tend to be real in the present but the security is illusory in the future.
 10. Oppose unjust systems when you identify them as such.
 These include cults, gangs, families, and even corporations.

-# General disclaimer / Important information
+## General Disclaimer / Important Information

 This document was produced by and the opinions expressed are those of Credit Suisse as of the date of writing and are subject to change.
 It has been prepared solely for information purposes and for the use of the recipient.
 It does not constitute an offer or an invitation by or on behalf of Credit Suisse to any person to buy or sell any security.
 Nothing in this material constitutes investment, legal, accounting or tax advice, or a representation that any investment or strategy is suitable or appropriate to your individual circumstances, or otherwise constitutes a personal recommendation to you.
 The price and value of investments mentioned and any income that might accrue may fluctuate and may fall or rise.
 Any reference to past performance is not a guide to the future.